 The ABIM Council establishes and pursues the continuous improvement of program standards, policies and procedures governing the requirements for Certification and MOC.
 The size of the Council varies between 14-17 members, including 1-2 non-physician experts.
 It has physician representation from the breadth of internal medicine specialties in which ABIM confers certification.
 The Council sets policies and creates frameworks to guide Specialty Boards in developing discipline-specific approaches to Certification and MOC.

 The Council's role is to:

-- Determine requirements for Certification and Maintenance of Certification across internal medicine.
+- Determine requirements for Certification and MOC across internal medicine and its subspecialties.

 - Harmonize ABIM standards with those of other recognized physician education and assessment initiatives.